Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mASNXinF0mA.md

 ### Transcript

-> gun alien creature launcher evict the giant tick uh i'm pretty sure the the the jump pads you can use them on animals as well so you can totally evict them using your uh
+> gun alien creature launcher evict the giant tick, i'm pretty sure the the the jump pads you can use them on animals as well so you can totally evict them using your